 (I) May I receive an operating extension for a staging pile?

 (1) The director may grant one operating term extension of up to one hundred eighty days beyond the operating term limit contained in the permit, closure plan, or order [see paragraph (L) of this rule for modification procedures].
-To justify to the director the need for an extension, you must provide sufficient and accurate information to enable the director to determine that continued operation of the staging pile:
+To justify to the director the need for an extension, you shall provide sufficient and accurate information to enable the director to determine that continued operation of the staging pile both:

-(a) Will not pose a threat to human health and the environment; and
+(a) Will not pose a threat to human health and the environment.

 (b) Is necessary to ensure timely and efficient implementation of remedial actions at the facility.